If your fees have changed in 2025/26 please review the table below which explains the changes to fee rates since last year.

 FSCS levy movements

-The FSCS levy requirement for SA01 (Deposit acceptors) has increased from 2023/24 by £9m due to surplus funds having reduced the levy in 2023/24, the levy requirement for CLII-1 (Life distribution and investment intermediation) has reduced by £35.6m due to an expected reduction in the average compensation claims and fewer firms failing, and the funding requirement for CLII-2 (Life insurance provision) has reduced by £5.2m due to an expected reduction in compensation costs.
+The FSCS levy requirement for SA01 (Deposit acceptors) has increased from 2024/25 by £14m due to higher predicted compensation costs, the levy requirement for CLII-1 (Life distribution and investment intermediation) has increased by £21.8m due to expected compensation claims in relation to TenetConnect Ltd and TenetConnect Services Ltd, the funding requirement for CLII-2 (Life insurance provision) has increased by £3.2m due to higher estimated provider contributions to the CLII-1 class, CLII-3 (Investment Provision) has increased by £4.5m and CLIP (Investment Provision Claims) has increased by £32m due to more self-invested personal pension (SIPP) operator and general investment claims expected.

 FCA Consumer Credit Fee Increases

-These increases are due to 2 factors - the consumer credit fee blocks are contributing to the exceptional project costs in relation to Credit Information Market Study (CIMS) Interim Working Group (IWG) and the resumption of phased uplifts to consumer credit minimum fees.
+These increases are due to 2 factors - the consumer credit fee blocks are contributing to the exceptional project costs in relation to Credit Information Market Study (CIMS) Interim Working Group (IWG).

-The FCA first consulted on proposed increases to minimum fees in A000 and the consumer credit fee-blocks in paragraph 2.36 of CP21/8 FCA Regulated fees and levies: rate proposals 2021/22[5] published in April 2021.
+The continued phased uplifts to consumer credit minimum fees continues in 2025/26.
+FCA first consulted on proposed increases to minimum fees in A000 and the consumer credit fee-blocks in paragraph 2.36 of CP21/8 FCA Regulated fees and levies: rate proposals 2021/22 [3]published in April 2021.
 The reason for the phased uplift was to align the minimum fees paid with the ongoing costs of regulation and those paid by authorised firms in the ‘A’ fee-blocks.

 Table 3.1 Revised structure of minimum fees